lRainZz/svg-to-vue-converter/README.md

         directory to store the generated Vue components, defaults to the current directory '.',
         an 'svg' backup folder will be created inside the output folder

+    -p, --print-as-is
+        omits the formatting with prettier of the created component, still wraps the svg in a <template> tag and does some simple whitespace sanitization

+    -t, --tab-size [NUMBER_OF_SPACES]
+        sets the number of spaces used for the indentation of the component, defaults to 4
 ```